fals/cqrs-clean-eventual-consistency/README.md

 Here's a list of reliable information used to bring this project to life.

-* <a href="https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164" target="_blank">Clean Architecture, Robbin C. Marting</a>
+* <a href="https://www.amazon.com/Clean-Architecture-Craftsmans-Software-Structure/dp/0134494164" target="_blank">Clean Architecture, Robert C. Martin</a>

 * <a href="https://azure.microsoft.com/en-us/campaigns/cloud-application-architecture-guide/" target="_blank">Cloud Application Architecture Guide</a>